That Enigmatic Place Called Los Altos De Jalisco

 Previously inhabited by the Toltec civilization,24 and by the mysterious Teotihuacán civilization before that, the lands directly north of Tenochtitlan/Mexico City (present-day Hidalgo, Queretaro and parts of Guanajuato), were inhabited (and still are) by the so-called Otomi people.
 I think they call themselves ña-ñu or something similar: the Otomi are the northernmost group from the oto-manguean language family, to which the Zapotec and Mixtec civilizations of southern Mexico also belong, and with relatives extending at some point in time all the way down to the Pacific coast of Nicaragua and Costa Rica (all dead now, at least linguistically).
 The Otomi and other oto-manguean civilizations were already annexed to the Mexica Empire, so after its fall they decided to stay cooperative with its new Spanish managers.

 If this starts to sound convoluted, buckle up!
 History is complex, the Mesoamerican landscape was complex (and the native American landscape in general).
+Not to mention this is already an oversimplification.
+Native Americans weren't static homogeneous groups.
+Assimilation and cultural and genetic exchange was and is widespread, as you would expect from pretty much everywhere else on Earth.

-After learning of the fall of the Mexica Empire in 1521, Charles V of Spain and emperor of the Holy Roman Empire started fearing that Cortés was becoming too powerful and might even try to challenge his power in Europe.
+After learning of the fall of the Mexica Empire in 1521, Charles I of Spain (Charles V as emperor of the Holy Roman Empire) started fearing that Cortés was becoming too powerful and might even try to challenge his power in Europe.
 After all, Cortés had disobeyed royal orders in sailing from Cuba to Mexico.
 Adding insult to injury, he then also defeated Pánfilo de Narváez, who was sent to chase him down.
 The Habsburg king had no choice but to accept Cortés and Spain's involvement in mainland America as inevitable, but he came up with another idea to keep things under control: competition.
 He sent yet another batch of Europeans, this time commanded by one of his favorite men and personal bodyguard: Nuño de Guzmán.
 Guzmán was asked to counter the expansion of Cortés and start a colony that would compete with his, while still subordinate both of them to the newly appointed viceroy of greater New Spain and the Spanish king: the kingdom of New Galicia with capital in to-be-defined Guadalajara.
 This also explains why Mexico City and Guadalajara have been Mexico's most important cities for most of the last 500 years, as well as their rivalry in things like sports.

 Nuño de Guzmán was a bit of a scourge himself, described by many of his contemporaries as the worst scum to have ever landed on American soil.
 After spending some time in northern Veracruz, enslaving thousands and raising some eyebrows, he decided it was time to go looking for this whole New Galicia thing.
 Present-day northwestern Mexico sounded like a good choice, because he was convinced by the few psychotic survivors of the first European26 expedition to Florida and the Mississippi (again led by eternal looser Pánfilo de Nárvaez) that, west of the northern deserts, there were whole cities built out of gold; similar to the German expedition sent by Charles V to Klein-Venedig (Little Venice), otherwise known as Venezuela, where El Dorado was to be found.
 On his way northwestward, Guzmán encountered the Purepecha in 1530.
 Not satisfied with the king's warm invitation and golden gifts, and in imitation to Pizarro's treatment of Atahualpa, Guzmán had the king tortured, dragged by horse and burned alive.
 This was not el Dorado he had been hoping for, so the expedition continued north.27